bmwilly/bmwilly.github.io/README.md

 ## About

-I'm a Data Scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/).
+I'm a data scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/).
 I live in Berlin, Germany.
 I have many hobbies and I'm [bad at all of them](https://youtu.be/V5Rzh8XjzHI?t=16).

 ## Links